Places of worship

 - exploring the building and bringing it to life through new interpretation, alongside necessary repair works

-- running heritage learning activities and community events, and creating space for them by carrying out alterations to the fabric
+- running heritage learning activities and community events, and creating space for them by carrying out minor alterations to the fabric

 - exploring, conserving and interpreting the biodiversity of external spaces including graveyards and cemeteries